 City of Fairview Park Receives Auditor of State Award with Distinction

-Columbus – A recent financial audit of the City of Fairview Park (Cuyahoga County) by Auditor of State Dave Yost’s office has returned a clean audit report.
-The City of Fairview Park’s excellent record keeping has earned it the Auditor of State Award with Distinction.
+Columbus – A recent financial audit of the City of Fairview Park by the Auditor of State Dave Yost’s office has returned a clean audit report.
+The City of Fairview Park’s excellent record keeping has earned it the Auditor of State Award with Distinction, which was presented to the city by Auditor Yost today.

-“Clean financial books are vital to accountability in government,” Auditor Yost said.
-“The City of Fairview Park is clearly committed to maintaining accurate records, and I am proud to present this award to the city.”
+“Taxpayers expect accurate financial records from their local governments,” Auditor Yost said.
+“The City of Fairview Park’s dedication to accountability is evident, and I am proud to present this award to the city.”

 The Auditor of State Award with Distinction is presented to local governments and school districts upon the completion of a financial audit.
 Entities that receive the award meet the following criteria of a “clean” audit report: